dbaldree/yiimp_install_scrypt/README.md

 Discord : T.B.C.

-Official Yiimp (used in this script for Yiimp Installation): https://github.com/tpruvot/yiimp
+Yiimp (used in this script for Yiimp Installation):

 Modified Yiimp Installer (used and adapted in this script): https://github.com/xavatar/yiimp_install_scrypt.git